West Bromwich: 20th century

-The first Council housing in West Bromwich was built in 1920 on the Tantany Estate to the north of the town centre.
+The first council housing in West Bromwich was built in 1920 on the Tantany Estate to the north of the town centre.
 Within 20 years, several thousand council houses had been built by West Bromwich County Borough Council.
 The largest developments were mostly in the north of the town, including the Charlemont Farm Estate around Walsall Road, and the Friar Park Estate near the border with Wednesbury.

 The town suffered significant damage from air raids in World War II, with 58 civilian deaths, most in the raids of 19 November 1940 around Oak Road and Lombard Street to the west of the town centre.
 There were a few other less severe raids during the war on parts of West Bromwich including Stone Cross and Tantany, with no fatalities.
 This occurred on the same night as the Birmingham Blitz, which resulted in thousands of casualties, as well as the less severe raids on nearby Dudley and Tipton.

 The first major postwar council housing development was the Harvills Hawthorn Estate near Hill Top, which was completed in 1948.

-Mass immigration from the Commonwealth took place in West Bromwich during the 1950s and 1960s, with most of these hailing from the Indian subcontinent, although a significant number of Afro-Caribbean immigrants also settled in West Bromwich.
+Substantial immigration from the Commonwealth took place in West Bromwich during the 1950s and 1960s, with most of these hailing from the Indian subcontinent, although a significant number of Afro-Caribbean immigrants also settled in West Bromwich.
 The majority of these immigrants settled in the older parts of the town that were mostly made up of Victorian and Edwardian terraced houses.
+West Bromwich made national news in 1955 when an Indian man (Bhikabhai Patel) was employed by the town's transport department, and almost all the drivers and conductors went on strike in protest.

 The local road network was also greatly increased during the 1960s and 1970s.
 West Bromwich is at the extreme northern end of the M5 motorway, with junction 1 serving the town on the A41 road.
 Traffic passing through West Bromwich on the main route from Wolverhampton to Birmingham was soon diverted along the new dual carriageway, the Northern Loop Road (also known as The Expressway), after its opening in 1972, with another dual carriageway being built to link The Expressway with neighbouring Oldbury.

 West Bromwich County Borough was expanded in 1966 to include the bulk of Tipton and Wednesbury, while a small part of the south-eastern section of the town was absorbed into the new Warley County Borough which was centred on neighbouring Oldbury, Smethwick and Rowley Regis.
 The actual town boundaries of West Bromwich were also altered at this time, placing the Friar Park estate in Wednesbury, while the Hateley Heath area of Wednesbury was now within the borders of West Bromwich township.

 As with many other parts of the Midlands, West Bromwich was hit badly by the recessions of the mid-1970s and early 1980s, resulting in mass unemployment across the town, exceeding 20% in some districts.